 MacroPolis is a team of independent analysts with years of experience covering Greece.

-It was founded by Nick Malkoutzis, a journalist who has spent more than a decade covering Greece for local and international media.
+It was founded by Nick Malkoutzis, a journalist who has spent more than a decade covering Greece for local and international media, and Yiannis Mouzakis, who held several senior positions at Reuters for a number of years.
 You can find out more about our team below.

 MacroPolis is self-financed and is not affiliated to any political party or corporate institution.